amrobbins/Thor/Utilities/TensorOperations/Cub/ReductionArchitecture.md

 ## Offset-segmented path

-`CubSegmentedReduction` owns ragged sum, mean, min, and max.
+`CubSegmentedReduction` owns ragged sum, mean, min, and max. `RaggedExpression::segment_mean()` emits the direct segmented-mean stage, so FP32 accumulation, division by row length, empty-row handling, and output conversion happen in one CUB operation without materializing row lengths or segmented sums.
 Segment offsets are validated while stamping, and empty segments use the explicit identities defined by `CubReduction::getFp32EmptyReductionValue()`.

 ## Expression integration